How does Colorado state income tax and unemployment insurance work in 2026?

 This page covers the 4.40 percent flat rate, the 2026 SUI wage-base jump to $30,600, the FAMLI mechanic and the under-10 carve-out, and the city-by-city minimum-wage map you need to set offer letters correctly.

 Colorado charges a single 4.40 percent flat rate on all individual taxable income in 2026.
 No brackets.
 No phase-outs.
 No marginal cliffs.
+The rate is set by CRS § 39-22-104 and enforced by the Colorado Department of Revenue.
+See how other states handle income tax on the US hiring guide.

 Any rate change has to clear a statewide ballot.
 The 4.40 percent has held since 2023.